Mature Masculine

 The Fruit of Forgiveness

-When forgiveness feels complete, the memory loses its charge.
-You can remember without pain flooding your system.
+When forgiveness truly takes hold, the memory loses its charge.
+We can think about what happened without our chest tightening, without pain flooding the system.

 Inquiry

-• Where do you use forgiveness to bypass your real feelings?
+• Where do you use the language of forgiveness while still holding resentment?

 Challenges